RobBEN93/QuantumExactCover-sudoku/README.md

 For setting up the subsets to cover $U$, we provide two different encodings:

-- *Simple encoding* each set corresponds to filling one cell with each possible digit and include all compatible constraints
+- **Simple encoding.** Each set corresponds to filling one cell with each possible digit and include all compatible constraints.

       'S_0': [(1, 4), ('row', 1, 2), ('col', 4, 2), ('box', 2, 2)]